ylvali/jsframeworkProject2024BTH/README.md

 In this sample you can
 - register a user - connected to the sqlite database
+- login a user    - connected to the sqlite database
+- shop            - Sell / buy a product (sample with one product) Products & funds in user's depot.
+                    Add 1000 to depot.

-- login a user    - connected to the sqlite database This functionality uses jwt tokens, which is a unique token seemingly impossible to memorize used for identification.
+This functionality uses jwt tokens, which is a unique token seemingly impossible to memorize used for identification.
+It is a simple one-product sample which demonstrates possibilities to work this way with express & node.js.
+Creating a backend API that enables interaction through url routes.
+Can be fetched with for example AJAX.

 ### SQLITE 3
 It runs a test database when in test mode ()